dzackgarza/Notes/Talks/HomotopyTalk.md

 > Note: this glosses over some important details!
 Also, smash product basically just looks like the tensor product in the category of spectra.

-A modern direction is cooking up spectra that represent *extraordinary* cohomology theories, i.e.
+A modern direction is cooking up spectra that represent *extraordinary* cohomology theories.
+There are Eilenberg–Steenrod axioms that uniquely characterize homology on spaces; if we drop $H^* \pt = 0$, we get generalized versions.

--

 # Other Topics
 - The homotopy hypothesis